funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we generate file which reflects the results of PyFunceble ?
+How can we generate files which reflects the results of PyFunceble?

 Documentation
 ^^^^^^^^^^^^^